libin77/beginnner_python_samples/README.md

 **print("Your full name is "+ fname + " " + mname + " " + lname)**: This line prints the user's full name by concatenating the variables fname, mname, and lname with spaces in between.

 The **\n** in the input prompts is used to add a newline character, creating a new line for each prompt to make the interaction more readable in the console.

+# Py:2 EMI Calculator.

+**User Input:** The program prompts the user to enter the total loan amount, rate of interest, and tenure in months.

+**Conversion of Interest Rate:** The annual interest rate is converted to a monthly decimal rate by dividing it by 12 and then by 100.

+**Compounding Factor Calculation:** The compounding factor (1+R)^N is calculated using the input values.

+**EMI Calculation:** The EMI is then calculated using the provided formula.

+**Display Result:** The calculated EMI is rounded to two decimal places and displayed to the user.

+This script allows a user to input the necessary details of their loan, and it calculates and displays the monthly EMI using the EMI formula.
+Note that the input values are assumed to be valid, and the script does not perform extensive error checking.